Body

 Who are suitable candidates for body surgeries?

 Details for what makes a suitable candidate can be different for each procedure.
-Before undergoing your procedure, you will have a consultation to discuss your health history and other personal factors.
+Before undergoing the procedure, you will have a consultation to discuss your health history and other personal factors.

 Generally, the criteria to be a suitable candidate for surgery include: